SJ4014 - Poetic Form and Genre (2023/24)

 This module will provide students with a wide-ranging introduction to reading poetry and to the great variety of poetic forms and genres, from sonnets to free verse and performance poetry.
 It will introduce students to poetic literary history through major poets such as Chaucer, Shakespeare, Wordsworth and Eliot, and equally explore contemporary poetry and poetics.
 Throughout the module, students will be provided with skills and opportunities to read published poetry, write their own poetry, and discuss poetry in a supportive environment facilitated by their tutor.
-The module is taught primarily by weekly three-hour weekly classes typically comprising a lecture and either a discussion seminar or writing workshop.
+The module is taught primarily by three-hour weekly classes typically comprising a lecture and a writing workshop.
 The module is assessed by written coursework and an oral presentation.

 The module aims to introduce a range of critical and technical skills required to read, write and discuss poetry; to examine poetic forms and genres in the context of both the historical development of (mostly British) poetry and also the diversity of contemporary poetic practice; and to explore different ideas about the function of poetry.

 Students will be introduced to a range of key poetic concepts for close-reading poetry, such as voice, image, line, musicality, and poetic form.
 (LO3)

 The module will also provide students with an overview of poetic history and the key genres and poets of specific periods, such as the Renaissance, Neo-Classical, Romantic and Modernist periods.
 Forms and genres introduced will include fixed forms such as the sonnet, genres such as the epic and dramatic monologue, and the various uses of free verse in modernist and contemporary poetry.
 (LO1)